Turn animal by-products into high valuable proteins and Fats

 Rendering is recycling

-Rendering is an environmentally friendly wat to recycle material that would be wasted.
-Rendering is a process that repurposes co-products(also called by-products) that would otherwise go to waste from the “meat we don’t eat.”
+Rendering is an environmentally friendly way to recycle material that would otherwise be wasted.
+Rendering is a process that repurposes by-products that would otherwise go to waste from the “meat we don’t eat.”
 By rendering specific materials that many North American consumers would consider inedible, such as certain fats, bones and proteins, renderers provide clean and safe rendered material used to develop sustainable new products while reducing overall food waste (source: NARA.org).
 The rendering industry processes most animal by-products from the meat production chain which do not end up on the consumer’s plate.
 These vary from country to country and depend on the eating habits of different cultures.
-In the western world, this represents almost one third of the weight of animals slaughtered (more than xx million tonnes in the UK only each year, producing xxx.000 tonnes of fat and xxx.000 tonnes of protein meal).
+In the western world, almost one third of the weight of animals is slaughtered.
 State-of-the-art technology, strict regulation and sense of commitment and responsibility for the environment mean that today’s rendering operations are highly technical and require high levels of investment.
 In the absence of the rendering industry, the cost of waste disposal of waste animal material would be very high and would place a significant economic and environmental burden on areas involved in industrial scale slaughtering.

 Rendering is safe & essential